What is BYOD and how can it affect your workplace?

-Bring Your Own Device (BYOD) is a relatively new workplace phenomenon that has taken office workplaces by storm.
+What is BYOD, Bring Your Own Device?
+Is a relatively new workplace phenomenon that has taken office workplaces by storm.
 It is the practice of employees bringing their personal electronics to their place of work for both professional and personal use.
 This includes anything ranging from laptops, phones, tablets, etc. BYOD has risen in popularity for multiple reasons.
-However, two significant factors that can be seen as the driving force for this are the increase in the capability of personal devices and the COVID-19 Pandemic.
+However, the significant factor that can be seen as the driving force is the increase capability of personal devices.

 Companies have found it cost-effective and time-efficient for their employees to bring their own devices.
-It has opened the doors toward enabling workplace flexibility (remote work) and increased productivity.
+It has opened the doors toward enabling workplace flexibility (WFH – Work from Home) and increased productivity.
 Most importantly, it has given end-users the ability to use technology that they feel comfortable with and understand.
-Furthermore, with the onset of the devastating pandemic, workplaces were able to continue their operations due to employees using their personal devices from the comfort of their homes.
+Furthermore, workplaces were able to continue their operations due to employees using their personal devices from the comfort of their homes.

-Peripheral devices open the potential for intentional and unintentional breaches of data and security.
-That new phone charger you ordered from a cheap website is actually a Rogue Device, which is a tool used in hardware-based attacks, meaning it requires a physical connection to the intended target in order to be effective and wreak havoc.
+Peripheral devices open the potential for intentional and unintentional breaches of data and security, especially in the realm of BYOD Security Risks.
+That new phone charger you ordered from a cheap website is actually a Rogue Device.
+Which is a tool used in hardware attacks, meaning it requires a physical connection to the intended target in order to be effective and wreak havoc.

 Suddenly, you can find yourself being an insider threat, even if that was never the intention.
 Falling prey to this can happen in the blink of an eye as these types of devices can find their way into the office via clever social engineering tactics.
 For instance, free USB handouts or faulty advertisements that mislead consumers into unknowingly using compromised BYODs.

-Spoofed peripherals are dangerous office predators due to their ability to camouflage as unsuspecting everyday technology while simultaneously infiltrating networks unnoticed by exploiting the Layer 1 hardware visibility gap.
-Existing security solutions, such as NAC Solutions, EPS, IDS, IoT Network Security and more, fail to cover Layer 1.
+Spoofed peripherals are dangerous office predators due to their ability to camouflage as unsuspecting everyday technology.
+While simultaneously infiltrating networks unnoticed by exploiting the Layer 1 visibility gap.
+Existing security solutions, such as NAC Solutions (Does Your NAC Solution Slack?), EPS, IDS, IoT Network Security and more, fail to cover Layer 1.
 This allows Rogue Devices to go undetected and carry out malicious attacks without raising any security alarms.

 However, other risks in the office should be considered when talking about BYODs.
-Improper mobile management and lost or stolen devices are devastating vulnerabilities for any company, whereby the attackers must do minimal work to gain access to sensitive information due to negligent practices or behavior by either an employee or the company.
-According to a recent study conducted, out of 70 million devices lost or stolen each year, only 7% are eventually recovered.
+Improper mobile management and lost or stolen devices are devastating vulnerabilities for any company.
+Whereby the attackers must do minimal work to gain access to sensitive information due to negligent practices or behavior by either an employee or the company.
+According to a recent study conducted, out of 70 million devices lost or stolen each year.
+Only 7% are eventually recovered (The Rise and Risk of BYOD).

 Prevention Techniques and Solutions